-AsyncServlet classes for setting up embedded application server.
+AsyncServlet classes for setting up an embedded application server.
 With this approach, you can create servers with no

 XML configurations or third-party dependencies.
 Moreover, HttpServerLauncher will automatically take care of

-launching, running and stopping the application, you’ll only need to provide launcher with servlets.
+launching, running and stopping the application.
+You’ll only need to provide launcher with servlets.

 ApplicationLauncher is the main class of the program.
 Besides launching the application, it also handles routing and

 most of the corresponding logic.
 We will use DataKernel HttpServerLauncher and extend it:

 So, first, we define codecs for our two entities: Plan and Record.

 These codecs will help us to encode/decode Plan and Record from/to JSONs to communicate with TodoService.js.

 Method object returns a new StructuredCodec and, in the case of Plan and Record entities, that requires the

 TupleParser2constructor - basically a constructor of your class with 2 parameters.
 There are